Devious Lies by Parker S. Huntington – Read or Skip?

+For this post, I’ll be focusing on her novel Devious Lies, which features Emery Winthrop and Nash Prescott.
 Devious Lies is the first book in the Cruel Crown series but can be read as a standalone.
-Currently, two more books have been announced to be written in the series, but have not yet been published.
-The novel ends with a HEA (happily ever after) and does not have a cliffhanger.
+There are also at least two more books the author has planned for the series.
+However, they haven’t been published yet.
+The book ends with a HEA (happily ever after) and does not have a cliffhanger.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

 Plus, if you’re a fan of ENEMIES TO LOVERS mixt with DARK ROMANCE, you can check out my reviews of these 5 really dark novels.

 Told in dual points of view, Devious Lies follows the story of Emery Winthrop and Nash Prescott, starting when they were 15 and 25 years old.

 Emery and Nash have known each other for years.
 She is the rich princess, the daughter of the founder of Winthrop Textile, while he is her best friend’s (Reed) older brother and the help’s son.